 Too much of a good thing

+- Higher rates of infection.
 Breast milk contains a protein called lactoferrin that binds to any extra iron that your baby doesn’t use.
 This keeps harmful intestinal bacteria in check because otherwise they thrive and multiply if there is excess iron.
-If this system is overloaded by iron supplements however, the harmful bacteria thrive, potentially leading to higher infection rates, diarrhoea and even microscopic bleeding.
-Too much iron can lead to constipation.
-(Womanly Art of Breastfeeding, 2010, p 159 & 249)
+If this system is overloaded by iron supplements, the harmful bacteria thrive, potentially leading to higher infection rates, diarrhoea and even microscopic bleeding8

-Kelly Bonyata, 2011, notes a concern about lowered absorption of zinc and digestive upsets attributed to iron supplements.
+- Colic.
+Iron supplements can affect some babies and cause colic type symptoms 10.
+Kelly Bonyata notes concern about lowered absorption of zinc and digestive upsets attributed to iron supplements11.

 Babies need iron

 Iron deficiency is said to be the most common nutrient disorder across the world.
-A deficiency in iron can lead to developmental delays and neurological problems which may not be reversible when treated.9
+A deficiency in iron can lead to developmental delays and neurological problems which may not be reversible when treated.13.

 Although most breastfed babies will have sufficient iron from their iron stores and breast milk, if there is any doubt a blood test will confirm your baby’s iron status.